harshshriv8man/CISC204Project/README.md

 When you run the program, it will print three stages containing the environment for each stage (grid).

-Green True means Planet (Later will also represent SpaceObjects), yellow False means checkpoint (The rocket must reach these in order to move on to the next stage), blue True means Person, and red False means empty space.
+Green True means Planet (Later will also represent SpaceObjects and the Rocket), yellow False means checkpoint (The rocket must reach these in order to move on to the next stage), blue True means Person, and red False means empty space.

+A person will print over top of the rocket if the rocket moves through a person, so don't be afraid that the rocket disappears at some point along its journey!

 The rocket will start in stage 1 in (or 1 above in the case of even radii planets) the center of the planet, one column to the right.